THE WHOLE TRUTH

 • A mechanical valve, made from metallic and other synthetic materials.
 The surgery is risky because it is an open heart surgery involving a large chest incision, cutting through the sternum, stopping the movement of the heart and opening of the area around the valve.

-Reasons for Surgery
+Reasons for Aortic Valve Surgery

 A person needs an aortic valve replacement for two major reasons.
 The basis of these reasons can include having a congenital heart problem or from having a particular bacterial infection that has settled on an otherwise normal valve.
 When the symptoms become severe, it is time to do the surgical procedure.
 The reasons one might need a valve replacement of the aortic valve include: